Providing world-class events since 2006

 Time and Location: 08 October 2020, Webinar

-On 8 October 2020, the Willis Research Network hosted a webinar with our new partner, Metabiota, to discuss how they use science to help businesses and countries build resilience to pandemics.
+On 8 October 2020, the WTW Research Network hosted a webinar with our new partner, Metabiota, to discuss how they use science to help businesses and countries build resilience to pandemics.

 Realtime Risk and Globally Consistent Seismic Risk Modeling of Japan

-Temblor have been a key Willis Research Network partner for several years.
+Temblor have been a key WTW Research Network partner for several years.
 Willis Re hosted a talk with Temblor focusing on seismic risk modeling in Japan.

 Prof. Shinji Toda and Prof. Ross Stein took us through their recent work looking at the ongoing activity in the region and what it signals for future seismic risk.
 In addition, they looked at the business application of tools like Realtime Risk to provide an independent view on the current Japan seismic modeling landscape.